jbittel/django-mama-cas/README.rst

    $ py.test

-You can also use `tox`_ to run the tests against all supported versions of Python and Django.
+You can use `tox`_ to run the tests against all supported versions of Python and Django.

 .. _Central Authentication Service (CAS): http://www.jasig.org/cas